matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   Sent when the room alias given to the ``createRoom`` API is already in use.

 :``M_INVALID_ROOM_STATE``:
-  Sent when the intial state given to the ``createRoom`` API is invalid.
+  Sent when the initial state given to the ``createRoom`` API is invalid.

 :``M_THREEPID_IN_USE``:
   Sent when a threepid given to an API cannot be used because the same threepid is already in use.